MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-emergency-locations-addresses-and-call-routing.md

 - In the United States and Canada, for example, an emergency location is required when a number is assigned to a user.

-- For other countries--such as in Europe, the Middle East, and Africa (EMEA)--an emergency location is required when you get the phone number from Office 365 or when it's transferred from another service provider or carrier.
+- For other countries&mdash;such as in Europe, the Middle East, and Africa (EMEA)&mdash;an emergency location is required when you get the phone number from Office 365 or when it's transferred from another service provider or carrier.

 ### Dynamic emergency calling